NYUAppSec/appsec_hw2/HW2_Instructions.md

 also unecessarily uses home-brewed solutions for things that can be solved easily with common libraries or Django built-ins.
 This is certainly not code that you should seek to reproduce, or use as an example of good code.

-A cleanly written version of this will be released after the assignment is over.
-When this is released, compare it to the code you have and see what the differences are, and how much simpler things could be if standard solutions were used.
-We suspect that the cleanly written version will be relatively bug-free, but you are encouraged to try to attack it and prove us wrong!